Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Gary Peckham retired from the Alberta Public Service after 34 years of service, including management roles.
-His experience includes being chair of the Alberta Debtors' Assistance Board, a statute administrator for various pieces of legislation, and a director of the Service Alberta Contact Centre.
-He has served as a public member on the Alberta Transportation Safety Board and has been a member of the Strathcona Subdivision and Development Appeal Board for nine years.
-Gary also holds an Arbitration Certificate with the Alberta Arbitration and Mediation Society.
+Gary Peckham retired from the Alberta Public Service after 34 years of service.
+His experience includes being chair of the Alberta Debtors’ Assistance Board, a statute administrator for various pieces of legislation, and a director of the Service Alberta Contact Centre.
+Since retiring he has served as a public member for six years on the Alberta Transportation Safety Board, and been a member of the Strathcona Subdivision and Development Appeal Board for eleven years.

 Carol Read